sbabic/swupdate/doc/source/sw-description.rst

-It is also possible to disable setting of the transaction marker entirely (and independently of the setting in `sw-description`) by starting swupdate with the `-M` option.
+It is also possible to disable setting of the transaction marker entirely (and independently of the setting in `sw-description`) by starting SWUpdate with the `-M` option.

+The same applies to setting the update state in the bootloader via its environment variable "ustate" (default) to `STATE_INSTALLED=1` or `STATE_FAILED=3` after an installation.
+This behavior can be turned off globally via the `-m` option to SWUpdate or per `sw-description` via the boolean switch "bootloader_state_marker".

 bootloader
 ----------